ironplc/ironplc/README.md

 * ✅ Implement language server protocol to integrate diagnostics with Visual Studio Code
 * ✅ Build documentation website
 * ✅ Build macOS installer
-* NOT STARTED Implement a code formatter for structured text files
 * NOT STARTED Parser completed so that all valid OSCAT files parse without error

 ## Usage